 The purpose of RPR tool is to enable resizing of picture size dynamically, without need for inserting an IRAP picture.
 Then the RPR tool should be evaluated with RPR scenarios that change picture size periodically for instance.

 Nevertheless, we tested RPR in ECM-2.0 with 2 configurations cfg-1 and cfg-3 proposed in AHG-11 [2] for comparison with VTM.
 The cfg-1 stands for RPR with all frames down-sampled by 2 horizontally and vertically (quarter size).
-The cfg-3 is a combination of full size and quarter size coding (cfg-1) adaptively per sequences and target rate (Table 1).
+The cfg-3 is a combination of full size and quarter size coding (cfg-1) adaptively per sequences and target rate with reference QP equal to {22,27,32,47,42} (Table 1) and {27,32,37,42,47} (Table 2).